vapor-ware/synse-docs/docs/server/user/configuration.md

 and prefixed with `SYNSE_`.
 That is to say, for the example config `#!json {"foo": {"bar": 20}}`, the corresponding environment variable would be `SYNSE_FOO_BAR`.

-As a more real example, logging and the transaction cache TTL can be set with:
+As a more concrete example, logging and the transaction cache TTL can be set with:

 ```
 docker run -d \